CalSol/braintrain/lab1.md

 ```

 ### Converting HSV to RGB
-The details are complicated, so we've handled the details for you in the form library code that's included in the training repository.
+The details are complicated, so we've handled the details for you in the form of library code that's included in the training repository.

 To use the library, you should first include the header, which contains the function signatures.
 Do this under the `mbed.h` include at the top of the file: